DennisRono/intro-to-js/README.md

 # Introduction to JavaScript

+- JavaScript files have the file extension `.js`

 ## Keywords in JavaScript

-- eywords are reserved words that have special meanings and are used to perform various operations within js
+- Keywords are reserved words that have special meanings and are used to perform various operations within js
 - Keywords include:- `await`, `break`, `case`, `catch`, `class`, `const`, `continue`, `debugger`, `default`, `delete`, `do`, `else`, `enum`, `export`, `extends`, `false`, `finally`, `for`, `function`, `if`, `import`, `in`, `instanceof`, `new`, `null`, `return`, `super`, `switch`, `this`, `throw`, `true`, `try`, `typeof`, `var`, `void`, `while`, `with`, `yield` and many more.

 ## Variables